 Each Thanksgiving, the Superdome hosts the Bayou Classic, one of the most historic annual football rivalries between Grambling and Southern Universities.
 While the game is always exciting, the Battle of the Bands is not to be missed!

 Louisiana State University is a 70-mile drive west to one of the most iconic scenes in college football – Death Valley in Baton Rouge.
 Home to Tiger Stadium and Mike the Tiger, LSU tailgates rival any other campus in college football.
 Experiencing a night game for LSU football is a bucket list for any sports fan.
 LSU also boasts nationally competitive baseball, basketball, gymnastics, and numerous other varsity sports.

 Sugar Bowls to Super Bowls

 New Orleans is consistently recognized as one of the best cities for big events.
 Annual events include the Allstate Sugar Bowl, the PGA Zurich Classic, and the New Orleans Bowl.
 The New Orleans Sports Foundation has been successful is recruiting every major event across all sports.
-Final Fours, College Football Championship games, and Super Bowls have all been in New Orleans over the years.
-Recent and upcoming events have and will include the 2020 College Football Championship, 2020 Women’s Final Four, 2022 Men’s Final Four, and the 2024 Super Bowl.
+Final Fours, College Football Championship games, Wrestlemanias, and Super Bowls have all been in New Orleans over the years.
+Next up (pending the COVID-19 pandemic): the 2022 Men’s Final Four and the 2024 Super Bowl, amongst other events.